Thornberry on the Military & Security Challenges & Posture in the Indo-Pacific Region

 WASHINGTON, DC - Today, Rep. Mac Thornberry (R-TX), Chairman of the House Armed Services Committee, made the following opening statement, as prepared for delivery, at the Full Committee's hearing entitled, "The Military and Security Challenges and Posture in the Indo-Pacific Region."
-For testimony and other information and to watch the hearing click here
+For testimony and other information and to watch the hearing click here.

 "With us today is Admiral Harry Harris, the Commander of United States Pacific Command.
 As Admiral Harris nears the end of his military service, I want to first thank him for that service and for the insights and perspectives he has shared with us, both here in Washington and as Members have traveled in the PACOM region.